starknet-inheritance/.github/profile/README.md

 While, the current solutions are non-existent or of a bad product market fit, hence we think that StarkWill will be able to solve a pain point in the industry.

-Introducing StarkWill, the go-to application for crypto users to inherit their crypto assets to their love ones build on **StarkNet** with account abstraction technologies.
+Introducing StarkWill, the go-to application for crypto users to inherit their crypto assets to their successors, build on **StarkNet** with account abstraction technologies.

 ## Features